Travel

 Picnics: Take advantage of Paris’s abundance of bakeries and delicatessens to assemble a picnic lunch or dinner.
 Find a scenic spot in a park or along the Seine and enjoy a relaxed meal as a family.

 Bakeries and Patisseries: Indulge in Paris’s pastries and desserts at local bakeries and patisseries.
-Margot loved sugar crepes (you can find them on almost every corner) and Laduree’s macarons!
+She loved sugar crepes (you can find them on almost every corner) and Laduree’s macarons!
 Let kids sample macarons, éclairs, and croissants, or enjoy a leisurely afternoon at a café with hot chocolate and crepes.

 Where we ate